ashokvytla/fire/README.md

 Nodes can be:

-* **Starting nodes** which are mainly data nodes and produce data for the rest of the nodes to act upon.
+* **Dataset nodes** which creates the DataFrame from some store for the rest of the nodes to act upon.
 * **Transform nodes** which process the incoming dataset/s to produce another dataset.
 * **Modeling nodes** which apply a predictive algorithm on the incoming dataset to produce a model
 * **Scoring nodes** which take in a dataset and and model and score it.